anthonygrees/lw-compliance-remediation/README.md

 # Lacework Compliance Remediation

 Terraform module for remediating common non-compliant resources in AWS as detected by Lacework.

+Lacework has a number of functions for automatically remediating common non-compliant resources in AWS as detected by Lacework.
+Here are a few examples:
+- delete the AWS Console Login Profile for a user.
+- disable any unused access keys for a user.
+- block public access to an S3 bucket.
+- delete all ACLs from an S3 bucket.
+- enable access logs on an S3 bucket.
+- enable versioning on an S3 bucket.
+- delete all rules on a security group with a scope(cidr) containing or equal to a given scope, port and protocol are optional.
+- block all traffic to/from an EC2 instance.
+- stop an EC2 instance.
+- terminate an EC2 instance.

 ## Requirements